 About Winborn Elementary

-Winborn Elementary is known for its academic excellence, doing what's best for children and its warm and caring atmosphere.
+Winborn Elementary is known for its academic excellence, doing what's best for children as well as its warm and caring atmosphere.
 It opened in 1981, though originally as Williamsburg Settlement Elementary, and was renamed in honor of founding principal, Diane Winborn, after her death in 1992.

 Parents and community members are also important to the instructional team.
 Support from the P.T.A., parent volunteers and business partners provide mentors for the K.E.Y.S.
 (Keep Encouraging Youth Toward Success) program, teacher support, campus beautification and financial resources.